How Can A Criminal Defense Lawyer Defend Someone Who Is Guilty?

 Another reason that lawyers can defend people regardless of guilt is that our society gives each citizen the right to be vigorously defended in a court of law.
 The U.S. Constitution assures every citizen due process and the right to legal counsel.

 Lawyers are bound to deliver this legal right to their clients.
-According to Canon 7 in the ABA's Model Code of Responsibility, a defense lawyer's duty to his client is to "represent his client zealously within the bounds of the law" because of his inclusion in a profession whose goal is to "(assist) members of the public to secure and protect available legal rights and benefits."
+According to Canon 7 in the ABA's Model Code of Responsibility, a defense lawyer's duty to their client is to "represent the client zealously within the bounds of the law" because of their inclusion in a profession whose goal is to "(assist) members of the public to secure and protect available legal rights and benefits."

 Although popular culture may detest the work that criminal lawyers do, their function is vital in order to maintain justice and ensure fair outcomes for anyone up against legal charges.
 Criminal defense lawyers are simply doing their duty to defend a citizen whose rights are protected by the U.S. Constitution and cannot be easily taken away.